 Disclaimer: I have upgraded my saw since that video was published, but the same rules still apply!
 In most instances, you may have to adjust the fence on your miter saw to help square the blade.

 Always read the manual that is included with your saw for information regarding squaring and maintaining the saw.
 In most instances, you can also search for your particular saw on YouTube to watch videos about maintenance and review your particular product!

 One more thing!
 If you can, definitely hook your miter saw to a shop vac like this one to help suck up the extra dust!
 This will keep your saw running clean (and your lungs as well)!

 7. What Miter Saw Should I Buy?

 While I can’t tell you exactly which miter saw is right for you, I can recommend a few that I’ve tried!

 Best All-Around Saw: If you’re looking for all of the bells and whistles of a miter saw and don’t want to sacrifice quality.
 I’d recommend the saw I use, a Makita 12″ Dual-Bevel Sliding Compound Miter Saw.
-Even better, this saw is great for shops with a small footprint, because it can be stored up against the wall!
+This saw is great for shops with a small footprint because it can be stored up against the wall!